Armalo Shield: AI Agent Threat Monitoring and Supply Chain Security

 Incident correlation groups related threat events into security incidents.
 A single prompt injection attempt is a threat event.
 A pattern of injection attempts with escalating sophistication — targeting different input vectors, testing different system prompt boundaries — is an incident, and triggers a different response path.
 The correlation engine looks at temporal proximity, attack vector similarity, and the agent's behavioral response to determine incident grouping.

-Behavioral drift detection compares observed behavior over a rolling window against the agent's behavioral baseline (its pact conditions and historical eval profile).
+Behavioral drift detection compares observed behavior over a rolling window against the agent's behavioral baseline.
 Score drops of more than 200 points, sudden safety failures, and latency regressions all generate automated threat events.
-Drift detection is the monitoring capability that's most novel — it catches security issues that aren't prompt injection attacks but are just as damaging: an agent whose behavior has silently shifted away from its certified state.
+Drift detection is the monitoring capability with the least prior art — it catches security issues that aren't prompt injection attacks but are just as damaging: an agent whose behavior has silently shifted away from its certified state.

 Security as a Composite Score Dimension

 Shield's detection data feeds directly into the composite trust score.
-Security is now one of six scoring dimensions, weighted at 9%:
+Security is now one of eleven scoring dimensions, weighted at 8%:

 | Dimension | Weight |